Benjamin-Lee/DNAvisualization.org/paper/paper.md

 For each request to the website, a virtual server is created for just long enough to respond to the request and then immediately extinguished.
 This results in the website being able to instantly scale to use precisely the resources needed to meet demand.

-At the time of this writing, there are a variety of serverless computing platforms including (but certainly not limited to) Amazon Web Services (AWS) Lambda, Google Cloud Functions, and Microsoft Azure Functions, each of which differ in terms of factors such as supported programming languages, startup latency, and pricing structure [@peekingBehind].
+At the time of this writing, there are a variety of serverless computing platforms including (but certainly not limited to) Amazon Web Services (AWS) Lambda (https://aws.amazon.com/lambda/), Google Cloud Functions (http://cloud.google.com/functions/), and Microsoft Azure Functions (https://azure.microsoft.com/en-us/services/functions/), each of which differ in terms of factors such as supported programming languages, startup latency, and pricing structure [@peekingBehind].
 DNAvisualization.org is built atop AWS Lambda due to its permanent free tier that, at the time of this writing, allows for one-million free function invocations totaling up to 3.2 million seconds of compute time per month[^3], which is anticipated to easily meet the demand for the site.
-In the event that the free tier is exceeded, AWS Lambda's pricing is \$0.20 per million function invocations and $1.667×10^{-5}$ dollars per GB-second[^4] of computation at the time of this writing.
+In the event that the free tier is exceeded, AWS Lambda's pricing is \$0.20 per million function invocations and \$0.00001667 dollars per GB-second[^4] of computation at the time of this writing.

 For DNAvisualization.org, we use AWS Lambda to serverlessly transform submitted DNA sequences into their visualizations in parallel, in addition to serving the static assets (_i.e._ HTML, Javascript, and CSS files) to the user.
-The site uses Python's Flask web framework and has its deployment to AWS Lambda seamlessly automated by the Zappa tool.
+The site uses Python's Flask web microframework (http://flask.pocoo.org) and has its deployment to AWS Lambda seamlessly automated by the Zappa tool (https://github.com/Miserlou/Zappa).

 It must be noted that using a serverless architecture to host a website is not novel by itself.
 Rather, the novelty of the architecture lies in its combination of serverless computing for request handling with query-in-place data retrieval on compressed data.